dominictarr/binomial-hash-list/README.md

-# binomal-hash-list
+# binomial-hash-list

-A list of increasingly larger hash trees, like a binomal heap.
+A list of increasingly larger hash trees, like a binomial heap.

 ## Abstract

-This is a scheme for hashing a dataset where each object has a timestamp, such that it's possible to compare two binomal hash lists and efficently detect additions, assuming that new records have a recent timestamp. (it's not essential that the timestamps are strictly ordered, or correct)
+This is a scheme for hashing a dataset where each object has a timestamp, such that it's possible to compare two binomial hash lists and efficently detect additions, assuming that new records have a recent timestamp. (it's not essential that the timestamps are strictly ordered, or correct)